mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 {{< /collapse >}}

 ### OCI-based registries and traditional chart repository
 Beginning in Helm 3, you can use container registries with [OCI (Open Container Initiative)](https://opencontainers.org/) support to store and share chart packages.
 Beginning in Helm v3.8.0, OCI support is enabled by default.
-You don't need to use helm repo add for an OCI (Open Container Initiative) registry (oci://) because Helm interacts with OCI registries in a different way than with traditional Helm chart repositories.
+You don't need to use `helm repo add` for an OCI registry (`oci://`) because Helm interacts with OCI registries in a different way than with traditional Helm chart repositories.

-Key Differences Between OCI Registries and Helm Chart Repositories:
+Key Differences Between OCI-based registries and Helm Chart Repositories:
 1. Traditional Helm Repositories:
-- Traditional Helm repositories (e.g., https://charts.example.com) use the helm repo add command to register the repository URL with Helm.
+    - Traditional Helm repositories use the `helm repo add` command to register the repository URL with Helm.
 This allows Helm to search, fetch, and install charts from the repository using a simple chart name and version.
-- Repositories store a index.yaml file that acts as a catalog of all the charts, which Helm uses to fetch charts by name.
+    - Repositories store a `index.yaml` file that acts as a catalog of all the charts, which Helm uses to fetch charts by name.
 2. OCI Registries:
     - OCI registries are more similar to Docker image registries (e.g., Docker Hub), where charts are stored as OCI artifacts.
-- You don’t need an index file (like index.yaml) or a repository registration step (helm repo add).
-Instead, you can directly interact with the OCI registry using commands like helm pull, helm push, and helm install with the oci:// scheme.
+    - You don't need an index file (like `index.yaml`) or a repository registration step (`helm repo add`).
+Instead, you can directly interact with the OCI registry using commands like `helm pull`, `helm push`, and `helm install` with the `oci://` scheme.

-With OCI registries, Helm interacts directly with charts using the oci:// scheme, bypassing the need for helm repo add and index.yaml files.
-This is more similar to working with Docker images than traditional Helm chart repositorie
+With OCI registries, Helm interacts directly with charts using the `oci://` scheme, bypassing the need for `helm repo add` and `index.yaml` files.
+This is more similar to working with Docker images than traditional Helm chart repositories.

 ### Apply the dependency
-Let' add a place holder of in values.yaml
+Let's add a place holder of in `values.yaml`:

 {{< collapse openByDefault=true summary="git diff charts/myapi/values.yaml" >}}
 ```diff